OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 The **finish** directory contains the finished project that you will build.

-# Creating the producer in the system microservice
+### Try what you'll build

-Navigate to the **start** directory to begin.
+The **finish** directory in the root of this guide contains the finished application.
+Give it a try before you proceed.

 First, review the **PersonServiceIT** class to see what the tests look like: